-4.84 In Figure 11 below shows a horizontal 'box' dormer, set well in from the edges of the roof to achieve subordination (aligned with the outer edge of the windows below); anything larger is unlikely to be considered subordinate and therefore would fail to meet Policy Q11 (k) (ii).
+4.96 Figure 11(D) on page 38 shows a horizontal 'box' dormer, set well in from the edges of the roof to achieve subordination (aligned with the outer edge of the windows below); anything larger is unlikely to be considered subordinate and therefore would fail to meet Policy Q11 I (ii).
 This approach is inappropriate for heritage assets and buildings in conservation areas.